jackson15j/cv/craig_astill_cv.md

 Corporations and Start-Ups.
 Cross skilled as a Team Lead, Assistant Architect, Mentor and process improvement evangelist.
-Looking for an opportunity to use my experience to increase team productivity and progress to Architect / Staff Engineer.
+Looking for an opportunity to use my experience to increase team productivity and progress to Staff Engineer / Architect.

 Skills / Strengths
 ------------------